-Only two brands have implemented fixes across their entire range, and a worrying 26 brands are still not providing all of their customers with the security they deserve.
+Only two brands have implemented fixes across their entire range, and a worrying 26 brands still aren’t providing all of their customers with the security they deserve.

-Of those 26, 12 have found fixes but are only implementing it on some models, while 14 have still not done anything.
+Of those 26, 12 have found fixes but are only implementing it on some models, while 14 have still done nothing.

 Unfortunately, five brands didn’t respond to our questions by the time we published, therefore we are unable to comment on what progress they have made.

-Unfortunately, the following five manufacturers did not reply to our questions regarding the models that failed one or more of the relay attack tests:
+Unfortunately, the following five manufacturers didn’t reply to our questions regarding the models that failed one or more of the relay attack tests:

 - Alfa Romeo